fabien-marty/jinja-tree/docs/details-about-plugins.md

 For each of these extension points, you can provide one or more plugins.

+> [!NOTE]
+> For the `context` extension point, the final context will be the **union** of all contexts
+> provided by configured plugins (if two plugins provides the same variable, the latest wins).
+>
+> For the `action` extension point, the executed action will the first "non-default" one provided
+> by configured plugins (so the first wins).

 `jinja-tree` default behavior is driven by four plugins:

 - `jinja_tree.infra.adapters.context.ConfigurationContextAdapter` (for the `context` extension point)